 - (a) Agriculture, including farms for both general and specialized farming together with farm dwellings and other installations customary to such farms.
-Except as may otherwise be provided by this Ordinance, no restrictions on the keeping of domestic animals, poultry, or livestock shall be applicable to unplatted land; provided, however, that all domestic animals, poultry, and livestock shall be housed and fenced so as not to create a public nuisance. - (b) Livestock facilities shall comply with all regulations administered by the Michigan Department of Agriculture. - (c) Single family dwellings. - (d) Roadside stands on farm premises for the sale of farm products. - (e) Tree and sod farms. - (f) Storing, packaging, processing, canning and freezing of farm produce. - (g) Commercial agriculture uses, including "u-pick" or "u-cut" operations with sufficient offstreet parking provided. - (h) Private stables and kennels. - (i) Uses customarily incidental to the principal use. - (j) Parks and playgrounds, community centers or similar recreational uses when operated by a governmental agency or non-profit group.
+Except as may otherwise be provided by this Part, no restrictions on the keeping of domestic animals, poultry, or livestock shall be applicable to unplatted land; provided, however, that all domestic animals, poultry, and livestock shall be housed and fenced so as not to create a public nuisance. - (b) Livestock facilities shall comply with all regulations administered by the Michigan Department of Agriculture. - (c) Detached single family dwellings. - (d) Roadside stands on farm premises for the sale of farm products. - (e) Tree and sod farms. - (f) Storing, packaging, processing, canning and freezing of farm produce. - (g) Commercial agriculture uses, including "u-pick" or "u-cut" operations with sufficient off-street parking provided. - (h) Private stables. - (i) Uses customarily incidental to the principal use. - (j) Parks and playgrounds operated by a governmental agency. - (k) Farm labor housing of any size as an accessory use to a farm, provided the following conditions are met in addition to the other requirements of the Agricultural District: - (1) Compliance with Michigan Public Health Code, being Act 368 of the Public Acts of Michigan of 1978, as amended, including any rules promulgated pursuant thereto; - (2) The occupants are employed for farm labor at some time by the owner of the property while they occupy the housing;

-- (k) Farm labor housing of any size as an accessory use to a farm, provided the following conditions are met in addition to the other requirements of the Agricultural District: - (1) Compliance with Michigan Public Health Code, being Act 368 of the Public Acts of Michigan of 1978, as amended, including any rules promulgated pursuant thereto; - (2) The occupants are employed for farm labor at some time by the owner of the property while they occupy the housing; - (3) Mobile homes may be used to provide such housing per Section 4.10 herein; - (4) Farm labor housing must be at least 100 feet from all side and rear property lines and must be at least 75 feet from the street right-of-way on which the property fronts.
+- (3) Mobile homes may be used to provide such housing per Section 3.4.10 herein: - (4) Farm labor housing must be at least 100 feet from all side and rear property lines and must be at least 75 feet from the street right-of-way on which the property fronts.
 Farm labor housing must also be at least 150 feet from any single-family residence located on a separate parcel of property owned by another individual or entity; - (5) Farm labor housing may be permitted as a principal use on a parcel which contains a minimum of one acre and which complies with all other requirements of this section.
-This parcel shall be adjacent to the farm parcel where the laborers are employed and both parcels shall be under the same ownership. - (l) Cemeteries. - (m) Storage of materials, vehicles and equipment which are used by the occupant of the premises in the operation of a business which is conducted off the premises.
+This parcel shall be adjacent to the farm parcel where the laborers are employed and both parcels shall be under the same ownership. - (1) Cemeteries. - (m) Storage of materials, vehicles and equipment which are used by the occupant of the premises in the operation of a business which is conducted off the premises.
 This shall primarily include, but shall not be limited to, materials, equipment and vehicles used in the building and construction trades.
+Materials and equipment shall be located either indoors or screened from the view of adjacent roadways and properties.
 The property or parcel containing such a business shall not exceed three acres.

-Such storage shall be clearly incidental to the permitted principal use.

-- (n) Child and adult day care homes with no more than 12 minor children or adults. - (o) Adult foster care facilities. - (p) Wireless communication towers and antennas as regulated by Township Ordinance 4A. - (q) Essential public service equipment and buildings. - (rr) Commercial stables and commercial kennels. - (s) Churches on a lot or parcel of at least two acres. - (t) Establishments which provide retail sales of one or more of the following items:
+Such storage shall be clearly incidental to the permitted principal use. - (n) Child and adult day care homes with no more than six minor children or adults. - (o) Adult foster care facilities. - (p) Towers and antennas which do not exceed 35 feet in height. - (q) Essential public service equipment and buildings. - (r) Home occupations as defined herein provided the occupation is clearly incidental, subordinate and secondary to the residential use of the dwelling. - (s) Single family dwellings designed as Open Space Preservation Projects as regulated by Article 6 herein. - (t) On-site service wind energy conversion systems (WECS), per Section 3.4.32